cacophony-wj/licentia_black/README.md

 **Return to this document when you have downloaded all the necessary files.**

-_Licentia BLACK:_ There are very few _Lover's Lab_ downloads for these versions so you will probably not have problems.
-I will create a document for them anyway **SOON**(tm)
+_Licentia (any):_ Refer to the [Commonly Failing Downloads for Licentia.](https://github.com/cacophony-wj/licentia_black/blob/main/Limited-LL-Manual-Download-Guide-for-Licentia.md)

-_Servitium:_ Refer to the [Complete Alphabetical Lover's Lab Download Guide for Servitium.](https://github.com/cacophony-wj/licentia_black/blob/main/Complete-LL-Manual-Download-Guide.md)
+_Servitium:_ Refer to the [Commonly Failing Downloads for Servitium.](https://github.com/cacophony-wj/licentia_black/blob/main/Complete-LL-Manual-Download-Guide.md)

 ## Installation